-(2) Class B Travel: Continuous travel of less than 24 hours, which involves overnight absence from official headquarters or a same day travel that is substantially longer than an ordinary days work schedule (10 or more hours away from official headquarters).
+- (1) Class A Travel: Continuous travel of 24 hours or more away from the official headquarters. - (2) Class B Travel: Continuous travel of less than 24 hours, which involves overnight absence from official headquarters or a same day travel that is substantially longer than an ordinary days work schedule (10 or more hours away from official headquarters).

-(3) Class C Travel: Travel for short or day trips where the traveler is not away from his/her official headquarters overnight and travel time does not substantially exceed an ordinary day's work schedule.

-(4) OFFICIAL HEADQUARTERS.-The official headquarters of an officer or employee assigned to an office shall be the city or town in which the office is located except that:

-(a) The official headquarters of a person located in the field shall be the city or town nearest to the area where the majority of the person's work is performed, or such other city, town, or area as may be designated by the agency head provided that in all cases such designation must be in the best interests of the agency and not for the convenience of the person.
-Travel shall start and end from either official headquarters or the employee's home, whichever is closest to the destination.

-(5) Lodging: For purposes of reimbursement rates and methods of calculation, per diem and subsistence allowances are provided as follows:

-(a) All travelers shall be allowed for subsistence when traveling to a convention or conference or when traveling within or outside the state in order to conduct bona fide state business, which convention, conference, or business serves a direct and lawful public purpose with relation to the public agency served by the person attending such meeting or conducting such business, either of the following for each day of such travel at the option of the traveler:

-1. Eighty dollars pPer diem as delineated in F.S.
-112.061; or

-2. If actual expenses exceed the per diem\$80, the amounts permitted for subsistence as outlined in the Meal Allowance section of this policy, plus actual expenses for lodging at a single-occupancy rate to be substantiated by paid bills.
+- (3) Class C Travel: Travel for short or day trips where the traveler is not away from his/her official headquarters overnight and travel time does not substantially exceed an ordinary day's work schedule. - (4) OFFICIAL HEADQUARTERS.-The official headquarters of an officer or employee assigned to an office shall be the city or town in which the office is located except that: - (a) The official headquarters of a person located in the field shall be the city or town nearest to the area where the majority of the person's work is performed, or such other city, town, or area as may be designated by the agency head provided that in all cases such designation must be in the best interests of the agency and not for the convenience of the person. - (5) Lodging: For purposes of reimbursement rates and methods of calculation, per diem and subsistence allowances are provided as follows: - (a) All travelers shall be allowed for subsistence when traveling to a convention or conference or when traveling within or outside the state in order to conduct bona fide state business, which convention, conference, or business serves a direct and lawful public purpose with relation to the public agency served by the person attending such meeting or conducting such business, either of the following for each day of such travel at the option of the traveler: - 1.
+Eighty dollars per diem as delineated in F.S.
+112.061; or - 2.
+If actual expenses exceed \$80, the amounts permitted for subsistence as outlined in the Meal Allowance section of this policy, plus actual expenses for lodging at a single-occupancy rate to be substantiated by paid bills.